If you or anyone you know has been a victim of burglary, you’ll know first-hand the impact it can have on the victim’s life.

 1. Install CCTV

-CCTV cameras are an excellent visual deterrent.
+Security cameras are an excellent visual deterrent.
 The mere presence of them at your home or business is enough to prevent thieves.
 In fact, a Co-op Insurance study of a panel of 12 ex-convicts revealed that CCTV cameras are the biggest deterrent when casing a house.
+CCTV installation costs less than you may think.
+Our fixed priced packages start from as little as £344.

 2. Intruder Alarms